Year 7: England and Wales

-In schools in England and Wales, Year 7 is the seventh full year of compulsory education after Reception, with children being admitted who are aged 11 before 1 September in any given academic year.
+In schools in England and Wales, Year 7 is the seventh full year of compulsory education after Reception, with children being aged between eleven and twelve.
 It is the first year group in Key Stage 3 in which the Secondary National Curriculum is taught and marks the beginning of secondary education.

 Year 7 follows Year 6, the last year of primary school education.

 Year 7 is usually the first year of secondary school.
 In some areas of England, Year 7 is the first year of middle school.

 Northern Ireland and Scotland

 In Northern Ireland and Scotland, the seventh year of compulsory education is called Primary 7, and pupils generally start at the age of 10–11.